 where $h$ is the mesh size, $M$ and $N$ are the truncation numbers, and $S(k, h)$ is the so-called Sinc function, defined by

-The Sinc approximation~\eqref{eq:Sinc-approximation} is known to be efficient when $F$ is a rapidly decreasing function.
-If $f$ is not a rapidly decreasing function, its efficiency is reduced.
-To achieve its full potential, Stenger~\cite{stenger93:_numer,Stenger} proposed employing an appropriate variable transformation depending on the target interval $(a,b)$ and the decay rate of the given function $f$.
-He considered the following five typical cases: \begin{enumerate} \item the interval $(a,b)$ is finite, \item $(a, b)=(0,\infty)$ and $|f(t)|$ decays algebraically as $t\to\infty$, \item $(a, b)=(0,\infty)$ and $|f(t)|$ decays exponentially as $t\to\infty$, \item $(a, b)=(-\infty,\infty)$ and $|f(t)|$ decays algebraically as $t\to\pm\infty$, \item $(a, b)=(-\infty,\infty)$ and $|f(t)|$ decays algebraically as $t\to-\infty$ and exponentially as $t\to\infty$, \end{enumerate} where $f$ in the case 5 is referred to as a unilateral rapidly decreasing function in the present paper.
-For each case, he presented a recommended variable transformation $t=\psi_i(x)$ $(i=1,\,\ldots,\,5)$ as
+The approximation~\eqref{eq:Sinc-approximation} is particularly effective when $F$ is analytic in a strip around the real axis and decays rapidly as $x\to\pm\infty$.
+When the target function $f$ does not have this decay property, an appropriate variable transformation can be used to produce a rapidly decreasing transformed function.
+Stenger~\cite{stenger93:_numer,Stenger} classified the following five typical cases according to the target interval $(a,b)$ and the decay behavior of $f$: \begin{enumerate} \item the interval $(a,b)$ is finite, \item $(a, b)=(0,\infty)$ and $|f(t)|$ decays algebraically as $t\to\infty$, \item $(a, b)=(0,\infty)$ and $|f(t)|$ decays exponentially as $t\to\infty$, \item $(a, b)=(-\infty,\infty)$ and $|f(t)|$ decays algebraically as $t\to\pm\infty$, \item $(a, b)=(-\infty,\infty)$ and $|f(t)|$ decays algebraically as $t\to-\infty$ and exponentially as $t\to\infty$. \end{enumerate} In this paper, a function in case~5 is called a unilateral rapidly decreasing function.
+Such a function appears, for example, as the exact solution in Example~7.4 of ODE-IVP-PACK~\cite{StengerODEIVP}.
+For the five cases listed above, Stenger proposed the transformations $t=\psi_i(x)$ $(i=1,\,\ldots,\,5)$ given by